Sand Dollars: Thriving on Tourism

 - Welcoming and valuing tourists is a powerful way of ensuring the continued success of Carteret County

 - Residents who build new homes largely use them as second residences and rentals – not living in them full time.
-This creates less strain on county resources while generating tax income.
+This creates less strain on county resources while generating tax income and enhancing revenues for our local businesses.

 Resources